-Question Hypothesis Sampling Plan Analysis Plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hp Interpretation given different outcomes Q1 : Can we replicate Colombari et al., 2024 findings showing that LOC is an NCC?
-H1: We hypothesize to replicate Colombari et al., 2024 results: greater activity in LOC in an early temporal window (i.e., 150-350 ms post stimulus onset) is observed when contrasting Aware and Unaware trials in the condition in which the response is required (i.e., GO condition) Expected outcome: LOC aware-GO>LOC unaware-GO, as measured by EROS activity Since the present research question aims at replicating the results of Colombari et al., 2024, sample size estimation is based on those EROS data.
+Question Hypothesis Sampling Plan Analysis Plan Rationale for deciding the sensitivity of the test for confirming or disconfirming the hp Interpretation given different outcomes Q1: Can we replicate Colombari et al., 2024 findings showing that LOC is an NCC?
+H1: We hypothesize to replicate Colombari et al., 2024 results: greater activity in LOC in an early temporal window (i.e., 150-350 ms post stimulus onset) is observed when contrasting Aware and Unaware trials in the condition in which the response is required (i.e., GO condition) Expected outcome: LOC aware-GO>LOC unaware-GO, as measured by EROS activity Because of technical constraints of the dedicated EROS software, the effect size for EROS data is not computable and thus sample size cannot be determined basing on previous EROS findings.
+For this reason, the sample size estimation for the present question is basically determined according to two strategies: 1) a systematic review of existing EROS literature revealing that the typical sample size used is 13 participants (see Supplementary Table 1) 2) sample size estimation based on a previous EEG study of Koivisto et al., 2016, in which authors employed the same experimental paradigm adopted in the present study and aware trials were compared to unaware trials.
 Sample size calculation was thus performed with G-Power software (v.
-3.1.9.7), with a power of 90% and a significance level of 2%, resulting in 32 participants.
-A1: The goal is to replicate the results of Colombari et al., 2024, in which the manual response was required for both Aware and Unaware conditions.
+3.1.9.7), A1: The goal is to replicate the results of Colombari et al., 2024, in which the manual response was required for both Aware and Unaware conditions.
 Here, in order to perform the same analysis, early LOC activity in Aware-GO and Unaware-GO trials will be compared by using a paired-sample one-tailed t-test, computed with the EROS dedicated analysis software "Opt3d".
-In addition to frequentist statistics, Bayesian statistics (with default prior) will be computed to test potential null effects.
-Contrast to be computed: AWARE GO VS UNAWARE GO ROI to be tested: LOC Sample size estimation is based on previous EROS data (Colombari et al., 2024), on which similar analyses were performed.
-Effect size for EROS data is not computable.
-This is because the existing software dedicated to statistical EROS analysis (i.e., Opt 3d) does not allow to calculate this measure.
+Contrast to be computed: AWARE GO VS UNAWARE GO ROI to be tested: LOC Time interval of interest: 150-350ms after stimulus onset Effect size for EROS data is not computable.
+This is because the existing software dedicated to statistical EROS analysis (i.e., Opt-3d) does not allow to calculate this measure.
 However, we estimated our sample size basing of the effect size of a previous EEG study (Koivisto et al., 2016) employing the same experimental design and based on the sample used in EROS literature.
 O1.1: A significant t-test within the interval of interest will be interpreted as a successful replication of previous findings, supporting the involvement of LOC in NCC.
 O1.2: The absence of this effect will not confirm the hypothesis, suggesting that LOC is not involved in the conscious detection of a stimulus property.